Kristoffer/kristoffer.github.io/spiffy-spectrum/src/content/blog/about.md

 ### Investor at [stagebox.dk](https://stagebox.dk/)
 <span class="text-sm">_Jun 2021 &ndash; Jun 2023_</span>

-It was a dream from hell, I learned alot about certain people that I wish could be unlearned.
+It was a dream from hell, I learned alot about people that I wish could be unlearned.

 ### Consultant at [Altapay A/S](https://altapay.com/)
 <span class="text-sm">_Jan 2020 &ndash; Dec 2022_</span>

-Migration from VMWare to AWS.
 Focusing on AWS cloud infrastructure, Elastic Logging and APM.
 Level 1 PCI compliance.
+Migration from VMWare to AWS.

 ### Consultant at [Valitor A/S](https://valitor.com)
 <span class="text-sm">_Jan 2017 &ndash; Dec 2019_</span>

 Migration from XenServer to VMWare.
+Automation with VMWare.
 Level 1 PCI compliance.

 ### Consultant at [IT OPERATIONS ApS](https://itoperations.dk/)